VanTanev/xstate-helpers/README.md

 };

 const Component: React.FC = () => {
+  // the raw interpreter
   const interpreter = useExampleInterpreter();
+  // just the send method, for components that don't need to read state const send = useExampleInterpreter();
-  const [state, send] = useExampleService();
+  // a pre-bound `useService()` hook for when you need the whole state const [state, send] = useExampleService();
+  // a better pre-bound selector, that preserves proper types when React.useCallback() is used!
+  // Favor using this over `useExampleService()` when possible, because selectors cause rerender
-  const name = useExampleSelector(
+  // only when the selected value changes, while `useExampleService()` rerenders on every machine change. const name = useExampleSelector(
     React.useCallback(state => state.context.name, [])
   );